polkadot-fellows/runtimes/pallets/rc-migrator/src/multisig.md

 The only thing that we should do is to unlock the deposits on the AH since they were migrated to AH with the account state.

+## TODO
+- Think about what if one of the multisig members' accounts are inaccessible?
+Like they lost their key or something.
+Will this impact the possibility of the remaining multisig members to re-create the same multisig on AH?
+	- I think it does not impact it, as the [as_multi call](https://github.com/paritytech/polkadot-sdk/blob/9cdd1178f9e8da9f08a334a8cbbda435d1ffd9dd/substrate/frame/multisig/src/lib.rs#L358-L361) just accepts Account IDs as input that do not need to be accessible.